By Thailand specialist Charlotte

 Learn about Thai cuisine on a cooking course

 Thailand is rightly famed for its food and you can learn the secrets of Thai cuisine by joining one of the excellent half day cooking courses that are run in Bangkok.
 One of the best is organized by the Blue Elephant Restaurant.
-Housed in a beautiful old colonial mansion in the centre of the city, the experienced chefs will have you knocking up quality Thai food in a matter of hours.
+Housed in a beautiful old colonial mansion in the center of the city, the experienced chefs will have you knocking up quality Thai food in a matter of hours.

 You start with a trip to the local produce market to discover the myriad variety of fruit, vegetables, herbs and spices that you will use later in the morning in your dishes.
 The chefs then walk you through a number of dishes that follow traditional 'Royal Thai Cuisine' and might include steamed seabass, jungle curry or pomelo salad.
 They will teach you how to get the best from your ingredients, before letting you enjoy the fruits of your labor.
 You don't need to be an exceptional chef to enjoy this experience and you'll come away with an even greater appreciation for the food you see and smell all around you in Thailand.